 Copies of the Plan should be provided to the child/ren, family and participants in the planning and review group within 10 working days of the meeting.
 Copies should be hand-delivered to all relevant parties irrespective of whether they attend the meeting or not, or sent electronically via a secure email.

-All Child in need plans should be authorised by a Team Manager.
+All Child in need plans should be authorised by a Team Manager/Assistant Team Manager.

 7. Visiting Requirements for a Child / Young Person Subject to Children in Need Procedures

 As a minimum standard visiting frequency is every six weeks.

 The visiting frequency should form part of the overall Child in Need Plan and should be recorded in the CIN plan.
 However, consideration should be given to the nature of involvement, the age and vulnerabilities of the child / young person, along with their wishes.
 In adopting good practice in undertaking visits to a child / young person, consideration also needs to be given to both planned and unplanned visits.
 The visit should be undertaken at a minimum of every 4 weeks and the child MUST be seen on every visit in their home.